5 Best Kids Headphones Tested: Safe Volume & Still Good Sound

 Fortunately, there is now a volume limitation of a maximum of 85 decibels, which means that they have now conquered a place in the list of child-safe headphones.

 Affordable, built-in volume control and in-wire volume limiter for instant control over safe listening levels for your kids.

 That's the Trust Sonin.

-They are the cheapest headphones that still offer SAFE volume levels, so PERFECT for parents on a budget, with children between the ages of 4 and about 8.
+They are the cheapest headphones yet offer safe volume levels, so perfect for parents on a budget, with children between the ages of 4 and 8 years.

-Here you can see how they fall on the ears of an older child (** hey!
-Why does that sister have to watch this stock photo from Trust without headphones?!?
-SO SILLY! **):
+Here you can see how they fall on the ears of an older child:

 One of the most striking features of the Trust Sonin Kids Safe Headphones are the following advantages over other brands: